Faouzi1406/getcli-rust/README.md

-# getcli-rust
-A curl like to make request from the terminal. made in rust.
+# A curl like to make request from the terminal. made in rust.